-- Configures the Admin Submission and Completion Queues by initializing the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) registers appropriately; - 2.
-Configure the size of the I/O Submission Queues (CC.IOSQES) and I/O Completion Queues (CC.IOCQES); - Submits a Set Features command with the Number of Queues attribute to request the desired number of I/O Submission Queues and I/O Completion Queues.
+- 1. Configures the Admin Submission and Completion Queues by initializing the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) registers appropriately; - 2.
+Configure the size of the I/O Submission Queues (CC.IOSQES) and I/O Completion Queues (CC.IOCQES); - Submits a Set Features command with the Number of Queues attribute set to the requested number of I/O Submission Queues and I/O Completion Queues.
 The completion queue entry for this Set Features command indicates the number of I/O Submission Queues and I/O Completion Queues allocated by the controller; - 4.
-Determines the maximum number of entries supported per queue (CAP.MQES) and whether the queues are required to be physically contiguous (CAP.CQR); - 5.
-Creates the desired I/O Completion Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Completion Queue command; and - 6.
-Creates the desired I/O Submission Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Submission Queue command.
+Determines the maximum number of entries supported per queue (CAP.MQES) and whether the queues are required to be physically contiguous (CAP.CQR);

+- Creates I/O Completion Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Completion Queue command; and - 6.
+Creates I/O Submission Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Submission Queue command.

-At the end of this process, the desired I/O Submission Queues and I/O Completion Queues have been setup and initialized and may be used to complete I/O commands.
+At the end of this process, I/O Submission Queues and I/O Completion Queues have been setup and initialized and may be used to complete I/O commands.